Empirical Prompt Engineering for Construct Identification with Large Language Models: Prompting for Construct Identification

 \subsubsection{Chain-of-Thought Prompting}

-\textbf{\textit{Zero-Shot Chain-of-Thought.}} Zero-shot chain-of-thought prompting involves adding a simple phrase such as, “Let’s think this through step by step” to the end of a prompt (\cite{kojima2022}).
-Despite the simplicity of the approach, the addition of this phrase has significantly improved LLM performance on a range of benchmark tasks including arithmetic and symbolic reasoning (\cite{kojima2022}), perhaps because it encourages the decomposition of problems into smaller more simple subtasks.
+Zero-shot chain-of-thought prompting involves adding a simple phrase such as, “Let’s think this through step by step” to the end of a prompt (\cite{kojima_large_2022}).
+Despite the simplicity of the approach, this phrase has improved LLM performance on a range of benchmark tasks, including arithmetic and symbolic reasoning (\cite{golchin_grading_2025}; \cite{kojima_large_2022}).
+In few-shot chain-of-thought prompting, reasoning is not just encouraged (via a phrase) but demonstrated with examples (\cite{wei_chain--thought_2022}).
+Within the context of text classification, reasoning exemplars highlight the aspects of text that need to be attended to and how they relate to the definition of the construct.

-In a text classification context, chain-of-thought prompting requires minor adaptation.
-The chain-of-thought prompt purposefully elicits long-winded answers from the model – the multistep reasoning (\cite{kojima2022}).
-However, in text classification tasks, only one of a few answer choices are accepted.
-One approach is to request the model to provide its reasoning, and then to provide a final answer in a specified format.
-For example, we might provide adapted instructions such as: “First, explain your reasoning step by step.
-Then, state your final answer — either Yes or No — using the format: Final Answer: [Yes or No].”